Share this link via

 One of the best Japanese Kanji dictionary.

-Orphan - A child who has lost one or both parents.
+Orphan - A child who lost a father or both parents.

-Reject - To turn away from goodwill or expectations.
+To betray - To disappoint goodwill or expectations.

 It is said that she looked after the orphan.